dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/MapRInstall.md

 * [Modify the Authentication Mechanism](#Modify) if you want to authenticate users with something other than the default *native authentication* mechanism.
+* [Modify the Log Location](#Logging) if you want your Splice Machine log entries stored somewhere other than in the logs for your region servers.
 * [Adjust the Replication Factor](#Adjust) if you have a small cluster and need to improve resource usage or performance.